Yes, tis the rush before Christmas and America's Anchorman is away.

 That's actually what you that's actually what that show desperately needs.

-And it's fascinating to me that for all the all the places with health code violations, we had a story on this, uh, that all the places that got five-star ratings from Mayor Bloomberg for health code uh for for having the best health code record, they went in, uh I think it was Fox went in and did these swabs and discovered all kinds of things.
+And it's fascinating to me that for all the places with health code violations, we had a story on this, that all the places that got five-star ratings from Mayor Bloomberg for health code for having the best health code record, they went in.

-It was basically uh as filthy as Anderson Cooper's cell phone, if you saw that test he performed on his own cell phone.
+It was basically as filthy as Anderson Cooper's cell phone, if you saw that test he performed on his own cell phone.

-Uh the the there's all kinds of problems in these health code violations that a big government doesn't solve.
+There's all kinds of problems in these health code violations that a big government doesn't solve.

 I'll give you another example of how stupid big government is.